 Having a Home Inspection is a Good Idea

-For both Conventional, FHA, and VA loans, it’s a good idea that you hire a home inspector to examine the home you are about to purchase.
-A licensed home inspector has the qualifications and experience necessary to inspect the structure, roof, electrical, plumbing, and mechanical systems and provide you an unbiased opinion on the home you want to buy.
+For Conventional, FHA, and VA loans, it’s a good idea to hire a home inspector to examine the home you are about to purchase.
+A licensed home inspector has the qualifications and experience to inspect the structure, roof, electrical, plumbing, and mechanical systems and provide an unbiased opinion on the home you want to buy.

-Buying a home will be one of the most important purchases you’ll make in your lifetime.
+Buying a home will be one of your most important purchases.
 You can expect to pay approximately $300-$400 to hire a home inspector.
 When you break it down, the home inspection cost is a small percentage, usually 1%-3% of the home’s sale price.
 That’s a low price to pay for peace of mind.

 We wrote an article titled 21 Reasons Why You Should Have a Home Inspection to understand better why a home inspection is essential.